Transcribing Violin and Viola Music for Cello

 3: ADAPTATIONS FOR BOWINGS AND ARTICULATIONS

-Cello strings are more difficult to set in motion (slower to respond) than those of the violin because not only are cello strings more than twice the size (length and thickness) of the violin’s strings but also the instrument is so much bigger and heavier.
+Cello strings are more difficult to set in motion (slower to respond) than those of the violin because not only are they more than twice the size (length and thickness) of the violin’s strings but also the instrument is so much bigger and heavier.
 While the resonating volume of the violin body is approximately 2 litres, that of the cello is fifteen times greater, at about 30 litres.
+The following table shows some of these enormous differences between the cello and its smaller relatives:

 0.3 - 0.66